+Gordon-Conwell Theological Seminary is concerned about the safety of every individual on campus and, therefore, has very strict fire safety regulations.
 Fire and life safety programs must receive community-wide support to be effective.
-Cooperation from students and residents at fire drills, announced and unannounced, is expected.
+Cooperation from students during fire drills, announced and unannounced, is expected.

-Students and residents who do not observe these regulations jeopardize the safety of others on this campus and, therefore, will be subject to disciplinary action.
+Students who do not observe these regulations jeopardize the safety of others on this campus and, therefore, will be subject to disciplinary action.